geerlingguy/mcrouter-operator/README.md

      ```

 > **What's the difference between `sharded` and `replicated`**: `sharded` uses a key hashing algorithm to distribute Memcached `set`s and `get`s among Memcached Pods; this means a key `foo` may always go to pod A, while the key `bar` always goes to pod B. `replicated` sends all Memcached `set`s to all Memcached pods, and distributes `get`s randomly.

+### Available parameters in the Mcrouter spec

+There are a number of configurable options in the `spec` for your Mcrouter resources.
+For full details on each available variable, see the [mcrouter role README](roles/mcrouter/README.md).

+    spec:
+      # The image to run for the `mcrouter` Deployment.
+      mcrouter_image: devan2502/mcrouter:latest

+      # The port Mcrouter will run on.
+      mcrouter_port: 5000

+      # The image to run for the `memcached` StatefulSet.
+      memcached_image: memcached:1.5-alpine

+      # The size of the memcached pool.
+      memcached_pool_size: 3

+      # The port Memcached will run on.
+      memcached_port: 11211

+      # The memcached pool can be 'sharded' or 'replicated'.
+      pool_setup: replicated

+      # Set to '/var/mcrouter/fifos' to debug mcrouter with mcpiper.
+      debug_fifo_root: ''

 ## Development